tanoManzo/notes/notes meeting 08-17.md

 - enth
 - insurance type
 - DIAGNOSIS
+- DISCHARGE_LOCATION

-- does it corr with how eng. the family is....
+- does it corr with how engaged the family is....
 - crying baby? etc. fussy
 - caregivers expl. analysis
-- DISCHARGE_LOCATION

-health literacy

 - discharge instruction section.
 -